Graz city trip

 Styria museums and places of interest

 The Graz art museum is part of the Joanneum Universal Museum.
-This is a collaboration between 18 historical, cultural, art and architectural museums in and around Graz.
+This collaboration is between 18 historical, cultural, art and architectural museums in and around Graz.
 The Joanneum Universal Museum is considered the largest of its kind in Central Europe, with around 4.9 million objects.
-With a combination ticket one can visit the various museums within 24 or 48 hours.
+One can visit the various museums within 24 or 48 hours with a combination ticket.

 Cistercian Rein Monastery

-The Cistercian Rein monastery, the oldest of its kind, is my favourite in this list of attractions.
+The oldest of its kind, the Cistercian Rein monastery is my favourite in this list of attractions.
 The monastery was founded in the year 1129.

 If you have to choose one thing, visiting the monastery library, with 100,000 books, is an attraction in itself.
-The collection contains 300 medieval manuscripts, largely produced in the scriptorium of the monastery.
-In addition to the religious scriptures and songbooks, the exhibition has also early prints of Shakespeare.
+The collection contains 300 medieval manuscripts, primarily produced in the monastery’s scriptorium.
+In addition to the religious scriptures and songbooks, the exhibition also has early prints of Shakespeare.

-The heavily decorated abbey church is one of the largest and most beautiful churches in Styria.
+The heavily decorated abbey church is one of Styria’s largest and most beautiful churches.

 The monastery is located 15 km north of Graz on a side branch of the River Mur near Gratwein.